Here is a breakdown of major shareholders in FTC Solar Inc. (NASDAQ: FTCI)

 Sponsored

-The stock witnessed a 5.02% gain in the last 1 month and extending the period to 3 months gives it a 34.65%, and is -3.55% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.25% over the week and 8.75% over the month.
+The stock witnessed a 2.52% gain in the last 1 month and extending the period to 3 months gives it a 47.67%, and is 4.78% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.83% over the week and 8.84% over the month.

 FTC Solar Inc. (FTCI) Analyst Forecasts